Xenodevriesia: Morphology and reproduction

 The conidia themselves are smooth, guttulate (i.e. spores containing one or more oil-like globules), between subcylindrical and narrowly obclavate in shape, with an apex obtuse or truncate and a truncate base; they occur in branched chains that are widest at the basal septum.
 The hila are inconspicuous or somewhat darkened and thickened, and aren't refractive.

 There has been no observation of chlamydospores.

-In particular, X. strelitziicola presents hyphae measuring 2–3 µm in width; microconidiophores measuring 4–7 x 2–3 µm; conidiogenous cells measuiring 7–15 x 2.5–3 µm; macroconidiophores measuring measuring 30–100 x 2.5–3 µm; and conidia with hila that are 1-1.5 µm wide.
+In particular, X. strelitziicola presents hyphae measuring 2–3 μm in width; microconidiophores measuring 4–7 x 2–3 μm; conidiogenous cells measuring 7–15 x 2.5–3 μm; macroconidiophores measuring 30–100 x 2.5–3 μm; and conidia with hila that are 1-1.5 μm wide.

 Taxonomy and etymology

 First described in 2009, the species was placed in the genus Devriesia, located in the family Teratosphaeriaceae, under the name Devriesia strelitziicola, in which the epithet is a reference to the host Strelitzia.

 In 2019 it was moved to its own genus Xenodevriesia and its own family Xenodevriesiaceae, after a phylogenetic analysis of the entire Dothideomycetes class showed its independence from the genus Devriesia.